 In the 1920s, the Society begins with the sale of land and buildings to private individuals.
 It exists today, but has only a limited social function.
 It is primarily concerned with heritage.

 The 1920s and after in Belgium.
 The Colonies first became a national charitable foundation, in particular for psychiatric patients, but after the Second World War vagrants and beggars were again admitted.
 From 1955 onwards, Wortel is an independent institution for them.
 Merksplas evolves into a penitentiary, with extensive adaptation and renovation works.
 The abolition of the law against vagrancy in 1993 spells the end of the two Colonies.
 There are still penitentiaries in Wortel and Merkskplas, but the areas consist primarily of recreational landscape and agricultural land.

 From the 1980s onwards.
 After a period of vacancy and decay, but also of new construction (prisons, social institutions, health care), a new era begins.
 Interest in the cultural landscape with its heritage value and the stories associated with it begins to grow.
 There are programmes to reclaim the landscapes and the buildings are restored.

-2018.
-Exactly two hundred years after the creation of the first Colony, the seven Dutch and Belgian Colonies with their typical cultural landscape may become Unesco World Heritage sites.
+2020.
+Two hundred years after the creation of the first Colony, the seven Dutch and Belgian Colonies with their typical cultural landscape may become Unesco World Heritage sites.